 Other serious complications include meningoencephalitis, myocarditis, and even death following endocarditis.
 If it occurs during pregnancy, the outcome may be miscarriage, preterm birth or low birth weight.

-C. burnetii in animal hosts is typically asymptomatic but the organism is shed into the air over a long period of time, resulting in continued and prolonged spread of the infection.
+Infection with C. burnetii in animal hosts is typically asymptomatic but the organism is shed into the air over a long period of time, resulting in continued and prolonged spread of the infection.

-C. burnetii is excreted at high levels during parturition, with the placenta itself containing billions of rickettsiae.
+In females, however, C. burnetii is excreted at high levels during parturition, with the placenta itself containing billions of rickettsiae.
 Thus, cows, ewes, goats, dogs and cats may often be the source of human infection, after they give birth, by releasing millions of bacteria into the air whence they are inhaled by humans.

 It may be considered an occupational hazard in shepherds, cowherds, farmers, veterinary surgeons, workers in abattoirs, as well as dairy workers and laboratory staff who come in direct contact with infected bovines or pets, or while handling the cultures of these organisms.

 Bacteria Coxiella burnetii (small green) inside human cell, 3D illustration.
 Gram-negative bacteria which cause Q fever transmitted to humans by sheep, goats and cattle.
-Image Credit: Kateryna Kon / Shutterstock Diagnosis and Management
+Image Credit: Kateryna Kon / Shutterstock

 Q fever is a public health problem in most of the world except in New Zealand.
 It is often missed because of the differences in clinical features, unless the patient is specifically examined for such a condition.
 The definitive diagnosis is made on the basis of serologic positivity for IgM and IgG antiphase II antibodies, which are present in the blood from about 2-3 weeks after infection.
 Chronic infection is diagnosed by detecting IgG antiphase I C antibodies at any titer above 1:800, using microimmunofluorescence.
 Isolation of the organism may be performed by cell culture.